-

 As part of an annual spring attachment course, Marist students take a week-long trip, called “The Struggle for Racial Justice in the South” to multiple infamous cities, with deep historical roots.
 Students explore historic locations along the civil rights trail and is designed so that they understand the role race has played in American history.

-In 2021, Marist announced the Gilder Lehrman Institute of American History (GLI) scholarship program.
-The GLI scholarship is awarded to students from the organization’s national network of affiliated schools that demonstrate an exceptional achievement in the study of history.
+In 2021, Marist announced the Gilder Lehrman Institute of American History (GLI) scholarship program, now known as the Long Reach Scholarship.
+The Long Reach Scholarship is awarded to students from the organization’s national network of affiliated schools that demonstrate an exceptional achievement in the study of history.

 “It is critical that talented students from all backgrounds have the necessary resources to pursue their education at Marist and take full advantage of the robust academic experiences we offer.
 [The] GLI partnership underscores Marist’s commitment to the study of history and the humanities and to promoting access for all students.”